qianngli/DualSR/README.md

   - PyTorch == 1.0: `pip install tensorboardX`

 ## Dataset Preparation
-Three public datasets, i.e., [CAVE](https://www1.cs.columbia.edu/CAVE/databases/multispectral/ "CAVE") and [Harvard](https://dataverse.harvard.edu/ "Harvard") are employed to verify the effectiveness of the proposed DualSR.
+Two public datasets, i.e., [CAVE](https://www1.cs.columbia.edu/CAVE/databases/multispectral/ "CAVE") and [Harvard](https://dataverse.harvard.edu/ "Harvard") are employed to verify the effectiveness of the proposed DualSR.

 - In our work, we randomly select **80%** of the data as the training set and the rest for testing.
 - We augment the given training data by choosing **24** patches.
 With respect to each patch, its size is scaled **1**, **0.75**, and **0.5** times, respectively.
 We rotate these patches **90°** and flip them horizontally.
 Through various blur kernels, we then subsample these patches into LR hyperspectral images with the size of **L × 32 × 32**.